MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/management-insights.md

 ### Proactive maintenance

 <!--1352184-->
-The rules in this group highlight potential configuration issues to avoid through upkeep of Configuration Manager objects.
+The insights in this group highlight potential configuration issues to avoid through upkeep of Configuration Manager objects.

 - **Boundary groups with no assigned site systems**: Without assigned site systems, boundary groups can only be used for site assignment.
 For more information, see [Configure boundary groups](../deploy/configure/boundary-groups.md).